 Eduardo Alonso is a Reader in Artificial Intelligence at City University London and Research Associate Fellow at the ILCLI, specialising in studying interdisciplinary bridges between machine learning and animal learning.
 He has published dozens of papers and contributions to various volumes and edited several Springer LNAI and LNCS numbers and, in 2011, Computational Neuroscience for Advancing Artificial Intelligence: Models, Methods and Applications with IGI Global publishers.
 He served as vice-chair of The Society for the Study of Artificial Intelligence and the Simulation of Behaviour, the eldest learned Artificial Intelligence society in Europe, from 2003 to 2006 and is a member of the Society for Computational Modeling of Associative Learning.
 He is also a member of the (British) Engineering and Physical Sciences Research Council College.
 He is the co-founder and director of the Centre for Computational and Animal Learning Research.
 It all started at the ILCLI under the supervision of Prof. Larrazabal.

-Mixel Aurnague is a Research Director at the CNRS laboratory CLLE-ERSS (Université de Toulouse-Le Mirail, France) and Research Associate Fellow at the ILCLI.
-He is in charge of the program/team S'caladis in Toulouse (25 researchers and doctorate students).
-His research is concerned with lexical semantics of space and time tackled from a threefold perspective –descriptive, formal and psycholinguistic.
+Mixel Aurnague is a CNRS Research Director at the laboratory CLLE-ERSS (Université Toulouse - Jean Jaurès, France) and Research Associate Fellow at the ILCLI.
+His research is concerned with lexical semantics of space and time tackled from a threefold perspective –descriptive, formal and experimental.
 He has authored or codirected 6 books and dozens of papers on the following topics: formal representation of space in language; part-whole relations; internal localization nouns of French and Basque; prepositions, cases and prepositional expressions; categorization of spatial entities in language; spatio-temporal adverbials and structure of discourse; definition and classification of intransitive motion verbs of French; association of motion verbs and spatial PPs.

 José Martínez is a Research Associate Fellow at the ILCLI.
 Previously, he was a Visiting Researcher at the ILCLI with an Ikerbasque Fellowship.
 He studied Philosophy and Mathematics at the University of Valencia, where he got his Ph.D. in Philosophy.
 After two years as a Fulbright Visiting Scholar at the University of Pittsburgh, he joined the University of Barcelona.
 Since 2008 he is Professor Agregat (Associate Professor) at the University of Barcelona.
 He works in philosophical logic and his main areas of interest are the liar paradox, theories of truth, and many-valued logics.
 He has published several papers and contributions to various volumes on these topics.